buerokratt/Buerokratt-onboarding/documents/technical-stack.md

 ## Back-office GUI
-A GUI-based tool for administrating purposes to be used by CSA and administrators Chat-widget, is frontend tool to be used for interaction between user and bot/customer service agent
+A GUI-based tool for administrating purposes to be used by CSA and administrators
+## Chat-widget
+A frontend tool to be used for interaction between End User and Chatbot / CSA